-The latest beauty surge in the salons is called the fish pedicure, and it involves customers dunking their feet in tanks to have their dead skin nibbled away by Turkish miniature toothless carp.
-The procedure leaves your skin feeling silky and smooth and helps to alleviate serious skin problems.
-The fish pedicure has been around since 2008 but has been gaining more and more popularity since Neptune has transited into the watery sign of Pisces.
+The latest beauty trend in salons is called the fish pedicure.
+It involves customers dunking their feet in tanks to have their dead skin nibbled away by Turkish miniature toothless carp.
+The procedure leaves the skin feeling silky and smooth and helps to alleviate serious skin problems.
+The fish pedicure has been around for a few years but has been gaining more and more popularity since Neptune transited into the watery sign of Pisces.

-In astrology, Pisces governs the feet, and ailments of the feet are common in Pisces nativities.
-All twelve zodiacal signs are assigned a different part of the body.
-The top of the head is Aries and we finish at the soles of our feet in Pisces.
-Pisceans can be described as having one foot in this world and one foot out of this world
+In astrology, Pisces governs the feet, and ailments of the feet are common in individuals with Pisces nativities.
+All twelve zodiacal signs are assigned a different part of the body, starting at the top of the head with Aries and finishing at the soles of the feet with Pisces.
+Pisceans can be described as having one foot in this world and one foot out of this world.

 The zodiac constellation of Pisces, characterized by its emblematic two fish swimming in opposing directions, often linked by a cord or ribbon, serves as a profound symbol within astrology.
 This imagery not only captures the dual nature of life, representing the constant interplay and balance between various forces and directions, but it also holds deeper connections to the element of water—a fundamental, life-sustaining, and transformative force within both the physical and metaphysical realms.

 Water, in its essence, carries the attribute of healing.
 It is central to numerous practices and beliefs, transcending its simple physical necessity for sustaining life.
 Bathing and immersing oneself in water are acts of rejuvenation, cherished across cultures and ages.
 These practices are not just about physical cleanliness but are often seen as rituals for spiritual purification and renewal.